dropwizard/dropwizard/docs/source/getting-started.rst

 Jersey resources are the meat-and-potatoes of a Dropwizard application.
 Each resource class is associated with a URI template.
-For our application, we need a resource which returns new ``Saying`` instances from the URI ``/hello-world``, so our resource class will look like this:
+For our application, we need a resource which returns new ``Saying`` instances from the URI ``/hello-world``, so our resource class looks like this:

 .. code-block:: java